jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 **Decision:** small postprocesssing step when merge is defined.
 Merging the 2025-12-19 11:51:00 ghost candle into the 2025-12-19 10:30:00 candle.

+**Super-tricky issue because of the incremental processing.
+The pointer logic needs to change for this.
+Ie we may not change the input position to the H1 file as long as that 10:30 candle is not completed yet (including the merge)**

 ```yaml
 SGD.IDX-SGD:
   timezone: Asia/Singapore